 Does your lawn have a dandelion problem?
 You’re not alone.
 If you want to know how to get rid of them and also prevent them from coming back this article is for you and it isn’t as hard as you’d think.

 Dandelion (taraxacum officinale) is a broad-leaf weed sometimes also referred to as monk’s head, lion’s head, or puffball.
 It was believed to have been brought to America from Europe by the early settlers.
 They are pretty easy to identify.
-A green, jagged edged leaf with a base which holds one or multiple stems leading to a bright yellow flower which when triggered turns white with many seeds.
-Wind is the primary source of seed spreading A single plant can seed new plants up to 300 feet away.
+A green, jagged-edged leaf with a base that holds one or multiple stems leading to a bright yellow flower which when triggered turns white with many seeds.
+The wind is the primary source of seed spreading A single plant can seed new plants up to 300 feet away.

 Step 1: Get Rid of the Current Invasion